btcforplebs/SigNos/README.md

 ## Configuration

-Config is auto-generated on first boot at:
+Config is auto-generated on first boot at `~/.signet-config/signet.json`.
-- Docker: `~/.signet-config/signet.json`
-- Local dev: `apps/signet/config/signet.json`

 See [docs/CONFIGURATION.md](docs/CONFIGURATION.md) for all options.